bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 In this page, we explain how to perform continuation of Fold / Hopf points and detect the associated bifurcations.

-For this to work best, it is necessary to have an analytical expression for the jacobian.
+For this to work best, it is better to have an analytical expression for the jacobian.
 See the tutorial [Temperature model (Simplest example)](@ref) for more details.

-A quite complete example for detection of codim 2 bifurcations of equilibria is [CO-oxydation (codim 2)](@ref) although it is for ODEs.
+A quite complete example for detection of codim 2 bifurcations of equilibria is [Extended Lorenz-84 model (codim 2 + BT/ZH aBS)](@ref) although it is for ODEs.

 ### List of detected codim 2 bifurcation points
 |Bifurcation|symbol used|